Our Parents

 Our free tool provides options, advice, and next steps based on your unique situation.

-6. Develop coping strategies in advance.
+5. Develop coping strategies in advance.
 There are good days and bad days in dementia care.
 It’s best to be prepared.

-9. Keep in mind that although you cannot change your loved one’s behavior, you can always change your own.
+7. Remain compassionate.
+Keep in mind that although you cannot change your loved one’s behavior, you can always change your own.

-Tips for handling agitation include:
+Tips for handling these behaviors include:

 • Addressing any chaos in the environment by reducing noise levels and the number of other people nearby